andreyka26-git/andreyka26-git.github.io/_posts/2022-11-01-postgres-with-docker-local-development.md

-### Why you may want to read this article
+## **Why you may want to read this article**

-**Disclaimer**: This article DOES NOT contain any rocket science information, or anything extraordinary, it is created for convenience only and for total beginners.
+`Disclaimer`: This article DOES NOT contain any rocket science information, or anything extraordinary, it is created for convenience only to have everything on hand.

-During my last 5 years of experience, there were a lot of projects that used PostgreSQL as the main database.
+During my last 5 years of experience, there were a lot of projects that used `PostgreSQL` as the main database.

 For sure, to develop such projects - you need to set up a database locally all the time.
 In my opinion docker - is the most convenient and quick way to set up external services for local development.